Sparse and Low-Rank Matrix Decomposition for Automatic Target Detection in Hyperspectral Imagery: Main contribution

-The minimization sub-problems \eqref{eq:sub1} \eqref{eq:sub2} are convex and each can be solved optimally. \eqref{eq:sub1} is solved via the Singular Value Thresholding operator \cite{SVT2010}. \eqref{eq:sub2} refers to the Lasso problem (if we reshape the matrix $\mathbf{C}$ into a vector) which can be solved by various methods, among which we adopt the Alternating Direction Multiplier Method.
-More precisely, we introduce an auxiliary variable $\mathbf{F}$ into sub-problem \eqref{eq:sub2} and recast it into the following form:
+The minimization subproblems \eqref{eq:sub1} and \eqref{eq:sub2} are convex and each can be solved optimally.
+Equation \eqref{eq:sub1} is solved via the singular value thresholding operator \cite{SVT2010}.
+Equation \eqref{eq:sub2} refers to the Lasso problem (if we reshape the matrix $\mathbf{C}$ into a vector) that can be solved by various methods, among which we adopt the alternating direction method of multipliers (ADMM) \cite{Boyd:2011:DOS:2185815.2185816, Lintheaugmented, HiSm1}.
+More precisely, we introduce an auxiliary variable $\mathbf{F}$ into subproblem \eqref{eq:sub2} and recast it into the following form:

-This problem \eqref{eq:auxiliary} can then be solved via the Augmented Lagrangian Multiplier method \cite{Lintheaugmented, HiSm1} as follows:
+Problem \eqref{eq:auxiliary} can then be solved as follows (scaled form of ADMM):